-I also see it daily in clinic.
+I encounter this scenario daily in clinic.
 Patients come to me with severe leg pain from a pinched nerve and no back pain.
 Yet the x-rays and MRI scan often show that the spine has severe arthritis, degeneration or ruptured discs.
 I have undergone two low back surgeries and my three lower discs are severely degenerated on MRI.
 Nonetheless, it is my right arthritic knee that slows me down, not low back pain.

 Severe degeneration and no LBP

 I evaluated an active middle-aged woman with extreme pain down the side of her left leg every time she stood up or walked.
 She had no pain with sitting or lying down.
 She was an avid cyclist, runner, and worked out at the gym regularly.
 She had narrowing around her fifth lumbar nerve root as it exited out of the side of her spine.
 Every time she stood up, the fifth nerve was tightly pinched.
 Her spine was one of the worst looking spines I have ever seen in any person of any age.
 Every disc was completely collapsed and each vertebrae was bone against bone.
 There was also a moderate amount of curvature.
 She had absolutely no back pain.
 She had never had significant back pain.
 I performed a one level fusion at L5-S1, which relieved the pressure on the nerve.
 The fusion prevented the opening around her 5th nerve from collapsing when she stood up.
 Her leg pain is gone and she is back to full activities.

 This example is extreme only in the severity of the degeneration of the discs.
 I see patients routinely who present with severe degeneration of their spines and have only leg symptoms